ikbenlaurens/EvasVorkje/README.md

 - mac: `$ vim ~/.ssh/config`
 - windows: `vim /c/Users/<username>/.ssh/config` !! replace  <username> with the folder name on your laptop!

-This opens the file regardless of whether it exists, if it exists you see text, if the file is empty enter:
+This command opens the file regardless of whether it exists.
+If there is already text there, you have to be a bit careful with adding (is there a github host already? or other hosts?). \
+If the file is empty enter: \
 !
 Make sure the path to the IdentityFile is the same as where your private key is located!
 - mac:
 ```